ShavaShav/react-native-soundfont/README.md

   loop: false, // loop sound while key is pressed
   pan: 0.5, // left (0) to right (1)
   speed: 1 // speed of playback
-}
+  release: undefined, // time taken for the level to decay to zero after key is released (or undefined to play rest of sound) }
 ```